GSA/digitalgov.gov/content/posts/2016-07-12-trends-on-tuesday-adoption-for-pokemon-go-mobile-app-goes-crazy.md

 ---
-url: /2016/07/12/trends-on-tuesday-adoption-for-pokemon-go-mobile-app-goes-crazy/
 date: 2016-07-12 10:00:37 -0400
 title: 'Trends on Tuesday: Adoption for Pokémon Go Mobile App Goes Crazy'
 summary: 'Augmented Reality games have existed for years, but have mostly failed to catch a mainstream audience; Pok&eacute;mon Go just changed all that this weekend.
-The game that launched early this month has exploded in popularity and is close to surpassing Twitter in daily active users,'
+The game that launched early this month has exploded in popularity and is close to surpassing Twitter in daily active'
 authors:
   - wsullivan
 categories: